 In the language of the Hmong, Gau Tao means “playing ground”.
-As traditional, Gau Tao festival is co-organized by 3 families with blood relations or suffering from the above situations.
-This festival takes place in Spring of 3 continuous years.
-They plant one New Year’s tree per year so 3 family will respectively come to get the tree and the things hang on the tree to get luckiness and fortune.
+As traditional, the Gau Tao festival is co-organized by 3 families with blood relations or suffering from the above situations.
+This festival takes place in the Spring of 3 continuous years.
+They plant one New Year’s tree per year so 3 families will respectively come to get the tree and the things hang on the tree to get luckiness and fortune.
 The place where Gau Tao Festival takes place called Hau Tao is a low hill with plain top creating a flat, large ground surrounded by the higher hills.
 In front of it is a low and narrow space.
 Gau Tao Hill must face the East, so the New Year’s tree can catch the sunlight when it grows up.
 In the Hmong’s opinion, Gau Tao Hill represents the destiny of the homeowner.
 The low and narrow space is the symbol of the break, unfortunate, while the behind higher hills represent the development.
-The meaning is that better son than parent is a good news which can bring more and more fortune.
+The meaning is that better son than parents is good news which can bring more and more fortune.

 The worshipping ceremony takes place right in that morning with offerings including chicken, wine and rice.
-The chair burns incense, votive paper and walks counter-clockwise around the tree while singing the song of “Tinh chay” to inform the gods that the homeowner are making a New Year’s tree to celebrate thanks giving festival. people then receive the goodness right at the foot of the tree.
+The chair burns incense, votive paper and walks counter-clockwise around the tree while singing the song of “Tinh chay” to inform the gods that the homeowner is making a New Year’s tree to celebrate thanksgiving festival. people then receive the goodness right at the foot of the tree.

-Gau Tao is the biggest festival and also the unique one at community level which related to the spiritual life of the Hmong.
-However, Gau Tao festival of the Hmong in general has been gradually deteriorated as the artists are getting older and older and they only pass for their eldest son.
-Thus, the inherence of next generation is limited.
-Moreover, the young generation now is not really interested those rituals and traditional art performances.
+Gau Tao is the biggest festival and also the unique one at the community level which related to the spiritual life of the Hmong.
+However, the Gau Tao festival of the Hmong, in general, has been gradually deteriorated as the artists are getting older and older and they only pass for their eldest son.
+Thus, the inherence of the next generation is limited.
+Moreover, the young generation now is not really interested in those rituals and traditional art performances.

-In order to assert the historical, cultural, scientific values and also the necessity of protecting and developing this heritage, Gao Tau Festival of the Hmong in Lao Cai has been recognized as the national intangible cultural heritage.
-(The first time in December 2012), in the section of traditional festival.
+In order to assert the historical, cultural, scientific values and also the necessity of protecting and developing this heritage, the Gau Tao Festival of the Hmong in Lao Cai has been recognized as the national intangible cultural heritage.
+(The first time in December 2012), in the section of the traditional festivals.